mui/toolpad/docs/data/toolpad/data-binding.md

 ![Binding icon](/static/toolpad/data-binding-1.png)

-The easiest way to tell if a value can be "data bound" is by locating binding button, i.e. `TextField` component allows us to bind every property that we could otherwise control manually
+The easiest way to tell if a value can be "data bound" is by locating binding button, i.e. `TextField` component allows us to bind every property that we could otherwise control manually.

 ![Binding example](/static/toolpad/data-binding-2.png)